Ahmed-fatnassi2/TenderApp/README.md

-🔍 TenderApp
+# 🔍 TENDERAPP

-Intelligent Tender Monitoring Platform for Tunisia
+## Intelligent Tender Monitoring Platform for Tunisia

 TenderApp is a web platform that automates the monitoring of tenders published in Tunisia.
 It uses an AI agent (RAG) with LangChain for semantic search, automated scraping, and personalized notifications.